-The individual, typically in the entertainment field, who sets up the loan-out company becomes an employee of their corporation.
+The individual, typically in the entertainment field, who sets up the loan-out company becomes an employee of the loan-out corporation.
 The corporation will loan out the services of the individual who sets up the company.
 For example, a recording artist’s loan-out company may loan their services out for performance.

 Using a loan-out company can save a production company and the actor or recording artist a lot of money, especially on individual and payroll taxes.
 A production company will make the check payable to the loan-out company instead of the actor or crewmember.
 Since the actor is an employee, the loan-out company pays payroll taxes, saving the actor or recording star a ton of money.

-The company also gives the entertainer serious asset protection from contract liability instead of being an employee or a sole proprietor.
-A loan-out corporation can purchase insurance to add more excellent personal injury liability protection.
+The company also gives the entertainer the option of asset protection.
+A loan-out corporation can purchase insurance to add more personal injury liability protection.

 The loan-out company’s finances must be separate from those of the entertainer.
 An accountant should open a different bank account for the expenses and income of the company.
 Lawyers will create a separate contract between the company and the artist who owns the company or the artist’s services if there is a lawsuit or audit of the company’s finances.
 Contracts should only be made in the name of the company and with the manager signing the contract.

 Creating loan-out companies is the same as creating other corporations.
 You will need to file information with the Secretary of State and then pay filing fees.
 Several decisions would need to be made in the corporation’s name, such as the type of corporate filing, C Corp., LLC, or S Corp.
 Other decisions include the name of the corporation and those in charge of running the corporation.
 From there, you’ll need to decide on what your goals are and create a clear path to each of them.
 You will also need to manage the accounting side of your business seamlessly to ensure accurate reporting to the IRS.

 It is always essential to get advice from your CPA or a tax advisory service if you think about setting up loan-out companies.
-Fusion CPA is a financial advisor that can help answer your questions about loan-out companies, including completing W9’s and filing articles of incorporation.
+We can help you select the best entity structure for your unique circumstances.
+We also aid with tax planning completing relevant tax forms and filing articles of incorporation.
 Schedule a discovery call with us to discuss the viability of starting a loan-out company for you.

 This blog article is not intended to be the rendering of legal, accounting, tax advice or other professional services.
 Articles are based on current or proposed tax rules at the time they are written and older posts are not updated for tax rule changes.
 We expressly disclaim all liability in regard to actions taken or not taken based on the contents of this blog as well as the use or interpretation of this information.
 Information provided on this website is not all-inclusive and such information should not be relied upon as being all-inclusive.